 What are some examples of Intrapersonal communication?
-Intrapersonal Communication is communication that takes place between two people.
+Intrapersonal Communication is the type of communication that has a special function of communicating within yourself.
 In other words, it’s when someone speaks to themselves and not to others.
 This type of communication is characterized by the ability to talk about ourselves, our thoughts and feelings in a safe way.

 Significance of Intrapersonal Communication